ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 Which is better for agencies?

 ClickUp is better for agencies with complex creative or development projects that need dependencies, sprints, Gantt charts, and automation.
-Basecamp is better for agencies that prioritize client communication and simple project coordination -- especially those with many external clients who benefit from free guest access.
+Basecamp is better for agencies that prioritize client communication and simple project coordination -- especially those with many external clients who benefit from free guest access on all paid plans.
 Neither provides CRM, proposals, contracts, or invoicing, which most agencies also need.

 Is Basecamp's $299/month flat pricing worth it?

-At 20 users, Pro Unlimited costs $15/user -- comparable to Plus pricing.
+At 20 users, Pro Unlimited costs $15/user -- matching Plus pricing.
 At 50 users, it drops to $6/user.
-At 100 users, $3/user.
+At 100 users, $2.99/user.
 For large teams that only need project coordination and communication, it is one of the better deals in SaaS.
+Pro Unlimited also includes timesheets and Admin Pro Pack, which cost $50/month each as add-ons on Plus.
 The value diminishes if those users also need CRM, invoicing, automation, or advanced PM features that Basecamp does not include.

 Does ClickUp have a steep learning curve?

 Yes.
 Users consistently report needing 2-3 weeks for basic proficiency and 4-6 weeks to feel fully comfortable.
 The platform's depth -- 15+ views, custom fields, statuses, task types, automations, Spaces, Folders, Lists -- creates decision paralysis for new users.
-Once mastered, the flexibility is powerful, but teams should budget real onboarding time.
+The desktop app runs faster than the web version for large datasets, which helps once teams are past onboarding.

 Related comparisons: